keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 The next logical step might be "Structured Functions".
-The WoF is a proposal for executing on creating "universally understandable representation of functions that the code is made of" and enabler technologies for interaction between these functions.
+The WoF is a proposal for executing on creating "universally understandable representation of functions that the code is made of" and enabler technologies for inter-application interaction between these functions.

 ### The Assister Platform (TAP/Assister)

-"The Assister Platform" (TAP, or simply Assister) is a collection of softwares and bodies of standardization for a WoF developed by "The Assister Community" (TAC).
+"The Assister Platform" (TAP, or simply Assister) is a collection of softwares and bodies of standardization for a WoF, developed by "The Assister Community" (TAC).

-intent.land
+Assister Map: discovery
-Assister Agent
+intent.land: the external ontology
-Assister Map
+Assister Agent: user interface

 ## Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation